ReneOlsthoorn/Ground/README.md

 Ground is created to facilitate high performance code.
 Ground will always be Alpha!

 ### Looking for a high performance programming language with inline assembly.
+Your PC only has ONE CPU, which can execute your code incredibly fast using a nice language called x86-64.
+Surely, all programming languages will allow you to insert x86-64...
+NOT!!
-There are many languages to choose from these days.
+Let's look at some high performance languages.
+There are many to choose from these days.
 For instance the V language.
-It has no garbage collection and compiles to C. Unfortunately there is no focus on assembly in V, so it's no option.
-The Beef language is also a serious contender.
-The backend is LLVM, so no easy assembly.
+It has no garbage collection and transpiles to C. Unfortunately there is no focus on assembly in V.
-The same thing for Odin that also has an LLVM backend.
+The Beef language is also great.
+No garbage collector.
+C# look-a-like approach.
+The backend is LLVM, so unfortunately no easy assembly.
+Odin is great.
+But same as beef, it uses the LLVM backend.
 Odin positions itself as a general purpose language.
-Well, for traditional software I would recommend C# or Kotlin because they are fast enough (for instance, C# can do parallel execution) and have many libraries.
-Python is slower but has a strong connection with C libraries.
+Well, for general purpose software I would recommend C# or Kotlin because they are fast enough (for instance, C# can do parallel execution) and have the most libraries available for all kinds of tasks.
+Microsoft and Java are dominating.
+Also in the job market.
+Python is slower but that's no problem for a scripting language.
+It can connect to native compiled libraries with relative ease.
 I used to do python in 2003-2004 with Python 2.2 and 2.3 and I loved it.
 It was very easy to make an application with wxWindows.
 But the GIL always felt problematic.
-No blame to Guido, because he did a fantastic job creating Python.
+No blame to Guido for that, because he did a great job creating Python and there is also so much he can do.
-A very interesting programming language is Pharo Smalltalk.
+By the way: a very interesting general purpose programming language is Pharo Smalltalk.
 Everything is an object in Smalltalk and the code editor is available in the image.
-I used to be a Smalltalk programmer from 1997-2002 so I still love the language and environment.
+I used to be a Smalltalk programmer from 1997-2002 and I still love the language and environment.
-Back to our search for a high performance language: Wren is a scriping language, Nim compiles to C. Dart has a garbage collector and it busy with flutter and has no focus on high performance.
+But, back to our search for a high performance language: Wren is a scriping language, Nim transpiles to C. Dart has a garbage collector and is busy with flutter and has no focus on high performance.
 Go also has a garbage collector, but a small one.
 A high performance garbage collector can be faster than reference counting.
-However, Go does not support inline assembly.
+Unfortunately Go does not support inline assembly.
+Go is a systems programming language and those languages want to abstract the CPU away.
+That way the system can run on every CPU.
 Rust has a LLVM backend, so no easy assembly.
 The same for Zig.
-So, Ground rulez ;-)
+So, now you understand why Ground is necessary :-)  There is only ONE CPU in your PC.
+Why lose control of it?

 ## Write your own Programming Language!
 The choices made in Ground might not be to your liking.
-Perhaps you want to use Go as the implementation language or don't want a reference count system.
+Perhaps you want to use Go as the implementation language or don't want a reference count system but a garbage collector.
 Why not write your own language?
 Use the lexer from this compiler or borrow some code generation constructs.
 It might be less work than you think.

 ### Technical details on the memory model in Ground.
 The `stack` is 512k and is defined at the top of the generated assembly file.
 Ground has got it's own managed memory for reference types like arrays, classes and strings, because doing malloc and free on every object creation will not perform.
-When doing string concatenation, something must come up with the needed memory.
+When doing string concatenation, something must provide the needed memory.
 So, you automatically will go to a managed memory situation.
-Now that the objects are allocated, you want to be able to assign them to other variables in other scopes, without copying the memory.
+Now that the objects are allocated, you want to be able to assign them to other variables in distant scopes, without copying the memory.
 So, that will naturally lead to reference counting.
 Ground does that.
 Reference counts are added and subtracted, and when nothing references the object anymore, it is freed within it's own managed memory.
 There is no garbage collector.
 The fast processing is done at the end of a function.